Skip to main content

 1. Context, Purpose And Language

 The legal framework for this policy is the Equality Act 2010.
-FACT’s policy is built around the “protected characteristics” mentioned below.
+FACT Liverpool’s policy is built around the “protected characteristics” mentioned below.

 The Equality Act 2010 protected characteristics are: